 To assemble the macarons

 1. Spoon the ganache into a pastry bag fitted with a 1cm plain tip.
-Pipe a generous round onto a shell, then top with another shell, twisting lightly so that the filling spreads and bulges enticingly.
+Pipe a generous round onto a shell, then top with another shell, twisting lightly so that the filling spreads and bulges enticingly.2.
+Store the macarons covered in the fridge for at least 24 hours to allow the inside of the macaron shells to soften.

 3. Bring back to room temperature before eating.